jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ### 19 Accounting basis
 (1) Subject to sections 19A to 19D, every registered person must account for tax payable on an invoice basis for the purpose of section 20.
 (1B) Despite subsection (1), if the Commissioner registers a non-resident person under section 54B, the person must account for tax payable on a payments basis for the purpose of section 20.
-(2) The Commissioner may, on application in writing in that behalf by a registered person, direct that for the purposes of section 20 the registered person account for tax payable—
+(2) The Commissioner may, on application in that behalf by a registered person, direct that for the purposes of section 20 the registered person account for tax payable—
   (a) on a payments basis, if the registered person satisfies the requirements of section 19A(1); or (b) on a hybrid basis.
-(3) The Commissioner may, on application in writing in that behalf by a registered person who pursuant to a direction of the Commissioner accounts for tax payable on a hybrid basis or a payments basis, direct that the registered person account for tax payable—
+(3) The Commissioner may, on application in that behalf by a registered person who pursuant to a direction of the Commissioner accounts for tax payable on a hybrid basis or a payments basis, direct that the registered person account for tax payable—
   (a) on an invoice basis; or
   (b) on a hybrid basis; or
   (c) on a payments basis, if the registered person satisfies the requirements of section 19A(1).